rosalikasinaga/rosalikasinaga/README.md

-- 👋 Hi, I’m @rosalikasinaga
+- 👋 Hi, I’m rosalikasinaga
-- ⚡ Fun fact: I'm a lefty
 - 📑 Here are my personal interest and portfolio

 <!---